amirhsy82/PyTorch-Course-Docs-and-Labs/README.md

 1. Python version >=3.6 (Download from python.org)
 cm.com if necessary).
-2. Jupyter Notebook Server, installed through Anaconda or other suitable method `conda install -c conda-forge jupyter_contrib_nbextensions && \jupyter contrib nbexteps/install --system`
+2. Jupyter Notebook Server, installed through Anaconda or other suitable method

+`conda install -c conda-forge jupyter_contrib_nbextensions && \jupyter contrib nbexteps/install --system`

 3. Anaconda or Conda, if not already installed (recommended setup method above):    `conda create -n pytorch_env python=3.6 anaconda`     `source activate pytorch_env`

+But I highly recommend you to use google colab for using the materials of this course.
+See